pyrocko/grond/docs/source/method/index.rst

 Residual bootstrap
 ------------------

 Residual bootstrapping is a computationally more efficient implementation of the `Randomize-then-optimize`_ approach: with empirical estimates of the data error statistics individual realisations of synthetic correlated random noise are systematically added to the data to obtain perturbed optimisations results (Fig. 5).

-Earthquake source parameter distributions retrieved with the `Randomize-then-optimize`_ method based on the data error variance-covariance matrices have been shown to match the model parameter distributions obtained through `Marcov Chain Monte Carlo` sampling of the model space (`Jonsson et al.`_,2014).
-In our `residual bootstrapping` method we add one realisation of synthetic correlated random noise to each bootstrapping chain (Fig. 5C and 1).
-This saves the calculation of many independent forward models compared to `Randomize-then-optimize`_ approach.
+Earthquake source parameter distributions retrieved with the `Randomize-then-optimize`_ method based on the data error variance-covariance matrices have been shown to match the model parameter distributions obtained through `Markov Chain Monte Carlo` sampling of the model space (`Jonsson et al.`_, 2014).
+In our `residual bootstrapping` method we add realisations of synthetic correlated random noise to each bootstrapping chain (Fig. 5C and 1).
+This reduces the calculation of many independent forward models compared to `Randomize-then-optimize`_ approach.

 To generate random noise we use functions of the `Kite`_ module.
 From the noise estimation region defined in the `Kite`_ scenes (Fig. 5A), the noise power spectrum is used directly with a randomised phase spectrum to create new random noise with same spectral characteristics (Fig. 5B).
 The noise is then subsampled through the same quadtree as defined for the observed data (Fig. 5C).